 After much time spent comparing this layout and the 3 layouts noted above, I am beginning to believe that all of these displays are variations of one basic layout.
 They all seem to be about the same size and follow very similar track plans.
 All include a harbor scene next to the talking station and 3 loops of track, one of which is an over under figure 8.
-On the Sibley and Boy's Railroad Club layouts, the parallel curve end of the layout with the Talking Station appears to be the most developed.
-On the Jordan Marsh and the FAO Schwarz layouts, the tunnel exit area at the opposite end is more developed.
+On the Sibley and Boy's Railroad Club layouts, the parallel curve end of the layout with the talking station appears to be the most photographed area.
+The known photos of the Jordan Marsh and the FAO Schwarz layouts, however, feature the tunnel exit area at the opposite end.
 Take a look and see what you think.
-Feel free to let me know if you have other ideas about these layouts.
+Feel free to contact me at the "Contact Us" link if you have thoughts or information about these layouts.